-You may not have heard of fragility fractures, but there’s a chance you’ve heard of osteoporosis – a condition that causes your bones to be more brittle.
+You may not have heard of fragility fractures, but there’s a chance you’ve heard of osteoporosis – a condition that causes your bones to become weak.
 The two actually go hand in hand, as fragility fractures are a common consequence of osteoporosis, and can have serious implications.

 Don’t be mistaken: Fragility fractures are distinct from traumatic fractures, which harm even the healthiest of bones.
 Traumatic fractures occur when a person is in an auto accident or falls down hard while skiing or snowboarding.
 They involve a sense of force, or even, as the name suggests, trauma.

 Fragility fractures, on the other hand, can occur from something as simple as falling from a standing height or a sudden cough or sneeze.
-For someone with osteoporosis, daily tasks such as walking or household chores can result in a cracked rib.
+For someone with osteoporosis, slipping while walking or performing household chores can result in a cracked rib.

 It’s Not Only the Fall That Hurts

 According to Osteoporosis Canada, 28 percent of women and 37 percent of men who fracture a hip will die during the following year.
 That statistic may seem shocking but think about it: 40% of people who suffer a hip fracture become unable to walk independently, and 60% of those who suffer a hip fracture require assistance walking just a year later.

-This can have a significant impact and burden on families and loved ones since one third of people with hip fractures may lose their independence or end up in a nursing home.
-The inability to stand or walk can affect one’s day-to-day life and also their mental well-being, not to mention the lives of those around them.
-Less than half of those who survive the hip fracture or related medical issues after the first year regain their previous level of function.
+This can have a significant impact and burden on families and loved ones, since one-third of people with hip fractures may lose their independence or end up in a nursing home.
+The inability to stand or walk can affect one’s day-to-day life and mental well-being, not to mention the lives of those around them.
+Fewer than half of those who survive a hip fracture or related medical issues after the first year regain their previous level of function.